Ooh, they're red, white, and blue

 - Band of Relatives: John and Tom were brothers.

 - Control Freak: John Fogerty, by most accounts.
-Tom Fogerty once said he felt he was "hip-checked" out of his role as lead singer when John joined the band.
+Tom Fogerty once said that he felt he was "hip-checked" out of his role as lead singer when John joined the band.

-- Descent Into Darkness Song: An instrumental example, Rude Awakening, No. 2 starts out mellow but becomes more and more spooky as the song goes on.
+- Descent into Darkness Song: An instrumental example, "Rude Awakening No. 2", starts out mellow but becomes more and more spooky as the song goes on.

 - Early-Installment Weirdness: The early Golliwogs recordings don't sound anything like CCR.